 Please note that not all patients are suitable candidates for stem cell therapy for Osteoarthritis or Gouty Arthritis.
 Patients with advanced joint damage, severe deformities, multiple joint involvement, or other significant health issues may not be good candidates for treatment.Expanded UC-MSC+ Stem Cells for Osteoarthritis

-Stem cell research for arthritis has helped us create a unique protocol focused on safety and efficacy.
-Our stem cell treatments for arthritis combine an affordable method of managing arthritic degenerative conditions that can assist your body in healing faster, eliminating pain stiffness, and improving function by removing the pain.
-The protocol for treating Arthritis in 2 phases using Mesenchymal Cells combined with growth factors to create a higher percentage of blood platelets.
-Cellular therapy for Arthritis and Osteogenic cartilage cells & growth factors are combined to help expedite the recovery process in the damaged tissues and knee cartilage.
-Stem cell research has shown UC-MSC cells are the gold standard alternative therapy to repair tissue via essential anti-inflammatory elements and growth factors needed for the cell-homing process and instruct the cells of the body that it’s time to commence the natural healing process.
+Stem cell research for arthritis has enabled us to develop a protocol focused on safety and efficacy.
+Our stem cell treatments for arthritis combine an affordable method of managing arthritic degenerative conditions that can assist your body in healing faster, reducing pain and stiffness, and improving function.
+The protocol for treating Arthritis Is in 2 phases, using Mesenchymal Cells combined with growth factors to increase the percentage of blood platelets.
+Cellular therapy for arthritis combines osteogenic cartilage cells & growth factors to expedite recovery in damaged tissues and knee cartilage.
+Stem cell research has shown that UC-MSC cells are the gold standard alternative therapy for tissue repair, via essential anti-inflammatory elements and growth factors that support cell homing and instruct the body’s cells to initiate the natural healing process.

 Isolated and enhanced UC-MSC+ stem cells are introduced to multiple points near the joints or tissue bordering the troublesome areas.
-[3] Utilizing only the latest techniques to treat arthritis, these repair stem cells modify and mend the damaged tissues and instruct the broken cells to repair themselves, resulting in pain relief.[4]
-We are the leading treatment provider center of Allogeneic Hematopoietic Mesenchymal and Autologous Stem Cell Therapy from adipose tissue, peripheral blood, bone, & Stem cell treatment for Rheumatoid Arthritis.
-Other cell-based therapies we offer include treatment of spinal trauma, treatment for heart disease, peripheral neuropathy, treatment for diabetics, treatment for Autism, treatment of knee osteoarthritis, reduced knee pain, and stem cell treatment for kidney failure.[5]
+[3] Using only the latest techniques to treat arthritis, these repair stem cells modify and repair damaged tissues and instruct damaged cells to self-repair, resulting in pain relief.[4]
+We are the leading treatment provider center of Allogeneic Hematopoietic Mesenchymal and Autologous Stem Cell Therapy from adipose tissue, and peripheral blood, bone, & Stem cell treatment for Rheumatoid Arthritis.
+Other cell-based therapies we offer include treatment of spinal trauma, treatment for heart disease, peripheral neuropathy, treatment for diabetics, treatment for Autism, treatment of knee osteoarthritis, reduced knee pain, and stem cell treatment for kidney failure.
+[5]

-Avoid Joint Replacement Surgery With Stem Cell Therapy in Knee
+Avoid Joint Replacement Surgery With Stem Cell Therapy in the Knee

-Total Number of Adult Stem Cell Injections: The total number of Endogenous Mesenchymal Stem cells, cartilage cells exosomes, and regenerative growth factors to repair tissue will vary based on patient needs, locations of knee pain, and severity of cartilage defects.
-Eligibility criteria depend on the injury requirements needed; the treatment infusions can be done via a guided radiograph through Intravenous Infusions, Direct injection, intra-articular injections, or Intrathecally using different cell types.[6]
+Total Number of Adult Stem Cell Injections: The total number of Endogenous Mesenchymal Stem cells, cartilage cells ,exosomes, and regenerative growth factors to repair tissue will vary based on patient needs, locations of knee pain, and severity of cartilage defects.
+Eligibility criteria depend on the required injury; treatment can be administered via guided radiography, intravenous infusion, Direct injection, intra-articular injection, or intrathecal administration of different cell types.[6]

-Rehabilitation Post Treatment: Physical Rehabilitation and weight loss programs are optional but highly recommended.
-Complete physical rehab services after regenerative therapy can be provided upon request for 2-3 hours per day and up to 5 days per week.
+Rehabilitation Post-Treatment: Physical Rehabilitation and weight-loss programs are optional but strongly recommended.
+Complete physical rehabilitation services following regenerative therapy can be provided upon request, for 2-3 hours per day, up to 5 days per week.

 The Total Time Required To Treat the Hip and Knee is estimated to be around two weeks (depending on the type and seriousness of the condition).
 Medical and travel visas for extended accommodations at a hotel or apartment for the patient and family can also be provided upon request.